San Leandro California

 OLD SAN LEANDRO

-This is the oldest section of San Leandro, with some homes 100 years and older built by many of the town's original farmers and Portuguese immigrants.
-There is a blend of condominiums, apartments and older homes in this area, as well as commercial property.
+This is the oldest section of San Leandro, with some dating back to the 1890 and were built by many of the town's original farmers and Portuguese immigrants.
+There is a blend of condominiums, apartments and older homes in this area as well as commercial property.
 Best House and Casa Peralta are located here.
 Boundaries are the Saint Leander's Church vicinity, between East 14th and the BART station, along both sides of Washington Avenue.

 SHEFFIELD VILLAGE

-This district is very large, with many shopping centers and tract homes.
+Built out by several builders.
 The area was unincorporated until the 1960s.
-When San Leandro extended the development.
+When San Leandro extended the city limits.
+This district includes several shopping centers.
 Borders are Interstate 880 in the east, Purdue to the north, San Lorenzo to the south and to the west, Wicks Boulevard.
-Check todays sales in Washington Manor click here.
+Check today's sales in Washington Manor click here.

 School District district had a total of 7,682 students enrolled.
 The district operates 7 elementary schools, 2 middle schools, and 2 high schools.
 Please contact the District at (510) 667-3500 or visit www.sanleandro.k12.ca.us